 In fact, there’s a good chance you’ve got some coumarin lurking in your kitchen cupboards.
-True cinnamon is made from the bark of the plant Cinnamomum Zeylanicum and is native to Sri Lanka.
+True cinnamon is made from the bark of the plant Cinnamomum verum (also known as Cinnamomum zeylanicum) and is native to Sri Lanka.
 This type naturally has extremely low levels of coumarin and proven medicinal properties, but that’s probably not what you’ve got in your spice rack.
 That’s because what we think of as cinnamon isn’t really cinnamon at all, but a Southeast Asian imposter made from the bark of the cassia tree.

 Coumarin is mostly toxic to the liver, which plays a central role in mopping up poisons and clearing them from the body

 Though the plants are distant cousins, cassia cinnamon contains around 25,000 times more coumarin.
 The US doesn’t regulate the amount of coumarin in cinnamon, though the European Union has set safe daily limits – and just one teaspoon of cassia cinnamon could send you over.